JudeSahabandu/election-analysis/README.md

 This is done in the PyPoll_Challenge script using the following code: `total_votes = 0`

-Once created the variable and intitalized to 0, the next step is to increase the variable by 1 as we iterate through the loop: `total_votes = total_votes + 1`
+Upon creating the variable and intitalizing to 0, the next step is to increase the variable by 1 as we iterate through the loop: `total_votes = total_votes + 1`

 It is also worth noting to use `headers = next(file_reader)` statement to skip the header row of the file.